warmachine22/letter-stacks/README.md

 - A Service Worker (sw.js) pre-caches the app shell and `data/words.json` on first load over HTTP(S).
 - Test locally: run a static server (e.g., `python -m http.server 8000`), load the app once, then switch DevTools to "Offline" and reload.
+- If you don’t see recent changes (new UI or behavior), do a hard reload (Ctrl+F5 / Cmd+Shift+R).
+You can also use DevTools → Application → Service Workers → Update/Unregister then reload.
 - Note: Service Workers are not active under `file://` URLs; use a local server.

 ## License